XiangfeiShen/ElSpaSU/README.md

 # ElSpaSU

-Demo of the submission titled "Elastic Reweighted Sparsity Regularized Sparse Unmixing for Hyperspectral Image Analysis"
+Demo of the submission titled "Elastic Reweighted Sparsity Regularized Sparse Unmixing for Hyperspectral Image Analysis".
+This demo will be publicly available once the submited paper is accepted.